Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 top of the chain.
 The front end should look up some recent `block_hash` (not the most recent) to give the backend a small window of being delayed.
 The backend server should only be run in conjunction with a reliable node connection otherwise, the verification of expired signatures/proofs is not correct.

+## Replaying of signatures and proofs.

+Replaying a signature or ZK proof in this service is possible for a short window (until they expire based on the `SIGNATURE_AND_PROOF_EXPIRY_DURATION_BLOCKS` variable).
+Since resubmitting a signature or ZK proof is idempotent in this service, this is not an issue here.
+Replaying a signature or ZK proof across different Concordium services is not possible since Concordium uses a different `CONTEXT_STRING` (constant in the `server.rs` file) in each of its services.
+The `CONTEXT_STRING` is added as part of the message signed or as part of the ZK challenge.
+If a third-party service uses the same ZK statements or signature structure
+(with the same `CONTEXT_STRING`) for authentication then replaying of a signature or ZK proof could be possible across the services but none of the signatures or ZK proofs sent to this backend are made public/accessible or stored in the database.

+## Versioning

+The ZK proof verification logic and the tweet verification logic are versioned with the `CURRENT_ZK_PROOF_VERIFICATION_VERSION` and
+`CURRENT_TWEET_VERIFICATION_VERSION` (constants in the `server.rs` file), respectively.